Blyzz616/LHL-TaNL-Logs/README.md

 ### Ubuntu
 Programming on the Ubuntu web server was conducted using SublimeText3 IDE and using the BASH scripting language.
-The script is run by default each time the server powers on by using Crontab.
+The script is run by default each time the server powers on by using Crontab[^1].

 ### Kali-Linux